xinyu-yang/myvim/README.md

 libcairo2-dev libx11-dev libxpm-dev libxt-dev python3-dev \
 ruby-dev lua5.2 liblua5.2-dev libperl-dev git
 ```
-* Also python3 should be installed with proper [prerequisites and configurations](https://stackoverflow.com/questions/8097161/how-would-i-build-python-myself-from-source-code-on-ubuntu), some of them (e.g., --enabled-shared, libbz2-dev) are necessory.
+* Also python3 should be installed with proper [prerequisites and configurations](https://stackoverflow.com/questions/8097161/how-would-i-build-python-myself-from-source-code-on-ubuntu), some of them (e.g., ./confugure --enabled-shared, sudo apt install libbz2-dev) are necessory.
 So if YCM compile fail, we have to reinstall python3.

+> Note: Uninstall source compiled python is a nasty work, maybe you can try `checkinstall`

 ## Clone and compile
 ```shell